dootsi/typing-game/README.md

-# Typewriter

-[Typewriter](https://alrie.github.io/typewriter) is a minimalistic typing game that runs in your browser.
+[typing-game](https://alrie.github.io/typing-game) is a minimalistic typing game that runs in your browser.